froger-me/wp-packages-update-server/packages.md

 ___
 ## Filters

-WP Plugin Update Server gives developers the possibility to customise its behavior with a series of custom filters.
+WP Packages Update Server gives developers the possibility to customise its behavior with a series of custom filters.
 **Warning**: the filters below with the mention "Fired during client update API request" need to be used with caution.
 Although they may be triggered when using the functions above, these filters will possibly be called when client packages request for updates.
 Registering functions doing heavy computation to these filters when client update API requests are handled can seriously degrade the server's performances.

 ___